"Cannot insert object" error in an ActiveX custom Office solution after you install the MS14-082 security update

 How to determine whether Office 2013 is MSI or Click-to-RunTo determine whether the installation of Office 2013 on your system is MSI based or Click-to-Run based, follow these steps:

-Start an Office 2013 application, such as Microsoft Word 2013.
+- Start an Office 2013 application, such as Microsoft Word 2013.

-On the File menu, click Account.
+- On the File menu, click Account.

-For Office 2013 Click-to-Run-based installations, an Update Options item is displayed.
+- For Office 2013 Click-to-Run-based installations, an Update Options item is displayed.
 For MSI-based installations, the Update Options item is not displayed.

 Handling outdated extendersThe updates that are included in the "Resolution" section will make sure that the cache extender file for the Microsoft Forms Control package (MSForms.exd) is removed and updated as needed for each user who loads any of these controls.
 However, if you suspect a problem with an incorrect extender, you may want to manually remove the extenders to verify that you have a clean copy after an application restart.

 To manually remove cached control extender objects, follow these steps:

-In Windows Explorer, open the %TEMP% folder, and then search for "*.exd" in all subfolders.
+- In Windows Explorer, open the %TEMP% folder, and then search for "*.exd" in all subfolders.

-Delete all instances in which that file is found.
+- Delete all instances in which that file is found.
 This includes all subfolders.